ember-learn/ember-blog/content/ember-1-8-0-released.md

 We are pleased to announce that both Ember.js 1.8.0 and the first beta in the 1.9 series have been released.
-This comes as the eighth cycle of our release process that began just after 1.0 was released.
+This comes as the eighth cycle of our release process that began after 1.0 was released.

 This release represents the effort of at least 40 contributors across over 600 commits.